PhysioLabXR/PhysioLabXRDocs/source/DataStreamAPI.rst

 Data Stream API
 ********************

+Streams are basic building blocks of any PhysioLab\ :sup:`XR` paradigm.
+They are the data sources

 Choosing which data stream API to use
 --------------------------------------
 There are multiple ways to establish connection between a data source and RenaLabApp.
 User can use either LSL, ZMQ, or